·

 to charge the car and shop for food.

-I even found him some Haribo liquorice.
+I even found some Haribo liquorice for him.

 By the time I got back,